jrjones9440/DFIR-Techniques/docs/1.Windows/NTUSER_DAT_Analysis.md

 ```

 ### What it shows
 Associates the Open/Save dialog usage with the application executable responsible.

-### DFIR Notes
-- Some entries have timestamps in **Opened On**
-- Only timestamped entries can be validated directly
-- Use MRU order + correlation with OpenSavePidlMRU for weak attribution

-### Task
+### Procedure
-- Identify executables linked to sensitive file interaction
-- Correlate with OpenSavePidlMRU and timeframe
+1. Correlate OpenSavePidlMRU information with application information present in the LastVisitedPidlMRU key.
+2. Navigate to the `NTUSER.DAT\Software\Microsoft\Windows\CurrentVersion\Explorer\ComDlg32\LastVisitedPidlMRU` key in Registry Explorer.
+3. Reference timestamps and the MRU position to attempt to identify the Executable responsible for interacting with the file in question.
+4. Only entries with timestamp values in the Opened On column can be validated, others will need more correlating information.

 📸 **Example Screenshot**